jlam55555/notes/History/notes.md

 - Trading with Europeans was very attractive, and there was more violence when fighting over tradeable items
 - Some tribes banded together against the great English powers, but this didn't last long

+**Culture and Society** The Native Americans experienced a great culture shock when the English began to colonize the Americas.
+Like with the Spanish, the English almost immediately began to fight with the Indians, and quickly won over with superior technology.
+They came to peace with the natives a few times with treaties, but these were quickly broken because of distrust or dishonesty, and the retaliation often led to the wiping out of entire nations of indigenous Native Americans.
+This was accompanied still by the outbreak of European diseases, which added to the destruction.
+In addition, the introduction of the European market also upset Native Americans because it gave them incentive to be more competitive and fight over tradeable items, which in turn led to more violence and death.
+Even the few confederacies of multiple anti-English tribes that formed as a result of the oppression did not last long.

 #### Virginia: Child of Tobacco
 - John Rolfe (Pocahontas' husband) founded the tobacco industry
 - Tobacco had a high demand from Europe